intona/ethernet-debugger/README.rst

 This software is copyrighted by Intona Technology GmbH.

-This software is licensed GPL 3.0 or later.
+This software is licensed as GPL 3.0 or later.
 See the following link for details, and the full license text: https://www.gnu.org/licenses/gpl-3.0.html

 Documentation